 Since inception, we have incurred significant operating losses.
-Our net losses were \$28.7 million for the year ended December 31, 2014, \$39.7 million for the year ended December 31, 2015 and \$44.7 million for the year ended December 31, 2016.
-As of December 31, 2016, we had an accumulated deficit of \$173.9 million.
-Through December 31, 2016, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
-In the first quarter of 2014, we began recognizing revenue from sales of ReSure Sealant, which was approved in January 2014 by the U.S. Food and Drug Administration, or FDA, to seal clear corneal incisions following cataract surgery.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and, beginning in the first quarter of 2014, commercialization of ReSure Sealant.
-We expect to continue to incur significant expenses and operating losses over the next several years.
+Our net losses were \$44.7 million for the year ended December 31, 2016, \$63.4 million for the year ended December 31, 2017, and \$60.0 million for the year ended December 31, 2018.
+As of December 31, 2018, we had an accumulated deficit of \$297.2 million.
+Through December 31, 2018, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, commercialization of ReSure Sealant and the potential commercial launch of DEXTENZA for the treatment of ocular pain following ophthalmic surgery.
+Although we expect to generate revenue from sales of DEXTENZA following its commercial launch, we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.

-We anticipate that our expenses will increase substantially if and as we:
+We anticipate we will incur substantial expenses if and as we:

-- continue to pursue the clinical development of our most advanced intracanalicular insert product candidates, DEXTENZA and OTX-TP; - · conduct joint research and development under our strategic collaboration with Regeneron Pharmaceuticals, Inc., or Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel depot in combination with Regeneron's large molecule vascular endothelial growth factor, or VEGF, targeting compounds to treat retinal diseases; - · continue the research and development of our other product candidates; - · seek to identify and develop additional product candidates, including through preclinical development activities associated with our back-of-the-eye program; - · seek marketing approvals for any of our product candidates that successfully complete clinical development;
+- · commercially launch DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our product candidates; - continue to pursue the clinical development of our most advanced intracanalicular insert product candidates, OTX-TP and DEXTENZA in additional indications; - · continue clinical trials of our product candidates OTX-TIC and OTX-TKI; - conduct joint research and development under our strategic collaboration with Regeneron, for the development and potential commercialization of products containing our extended-delivery hydrogel formulation in combination with Regeneron's large molecule, VEGF-targeting compounds to treat retinal diseases; - · continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our back-of-the-eye program and glaucoma intracameral implant program and potential opportunities outside the field of ophthalmology; - seek marketing approvals for any of our product candidates that successfully complete clinical development;

-- · develop and expand our sales, marketing and distribution capabilities for any of our product candidates, including DEXTENZA, for which we may obtain marketing approval; - · scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and the expected growth in personnel; - · renovate our new facility, including research and development laboratories, manufacturing space and office space; - · maintain, expand and protect our intellectual property portfolio; - · expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - · continue to operate as a public company.
+- scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and the expected growth in personnel; - renovate our new facility including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - · continue to operate as a public company.